Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Gaussian mean shifts with constant variance

 means $\mu_i \neq \mu_{i-1}$ for $i=1,\ldots,\ncp$ give the levels on segments, and the common standard deviation $\sigma > 0$ is known.
 Assume w.l.o.g.~$\sigma = 1$.
 Moreover, define the minimal segment length $\lambda$ as

 and the minimal jump size $\delta$ as

 \end{Model}

-The goal of change point detection is to estimate the number $\ncp$ and the location $\cpt_i$ of the true underlying change points from realizations $X_1, \ldots, X_{T}\,$.
-A common criterion for determining the best split point is the CUSUM statistics \citep{Page54}, defined for an interval $(l,r]$ and a split point $s$ as
+The goal of change point {inference} is to estimate the number $\ncp$ and the locations $\cpt_i$'s of the true underlying change points from realizations {of} $X_1, \ldots, X_{n}\,$.
+A common criterion for determining the best split point is the CUSUM statistics \citep{Page54}, defined for an interval $(l,r]$ and a split point $t$ as